spinen/laravel-browser-filter/readme.md

 During the install process `config/browserfilter.php` as copied to the project.
 That file is fully documented, so please read it to know how to configure the middleware.

-There are 3 top level items that you can configure...
+There are 4 top level items that you can configure...

+1. type - The type of filtering strategy to apply to the stack filter
-1. blocked - The array of devices/browsers/versions to block for *ALL* http request
+2. rules - The array of devices/browsers/versions to allow/block for *ALL* http request
-2. route - The name of the route to redirect the user if they are using a blocked client
+3. route - The name of the route to redirect the user if they are using a blocked client
-3. timeout - The length of time to cache the client
+4. timeout - The length of time to cache the client

 ## Using the Route middleware